Edit Blog Post

 I'm sort of listening as our group peppers him with questions anyone can just google.
 1190 islands, 26 atolls, 200 inhabited islands, 100 of them for the tourist resorts.
 One interesting fact he shares, is that in 1998, El Nino devastated the Maldives causing a severe reef bleaching event.
 For Egan’s family, it was the first time they actually saw how global warming directly affected their homeland.
 He said he grew up with a keen interest in reef conservation and rejuvenation because of that.
 He is a wealth of knowledge

 My reminder of the ugly side of the Maldives, trash I found on an isolated beach with some sea urchin bubbles I call mermaid eggs.

-Our cook Ajoy is from Bangladesh and, if cooking was an Olympic sport he’d be in the running for a gold.
-He puts out a huge spread of Maldivian influenced and Americanized chow three times a day without fail.
-I think he's banking on the fact that us western guests won't be interested in their traditional food, so he and the crew get the coveted leftovers, but I am now a lover of mas huni and coconut fish curries, and apparently my Maldivian food enthusiasm had worn off on the others.
-Ajoy also bakes us bread daily, serves fresh fruit salads, and makes sure there are high energy treats like raw coconut and biscuits on the cold and hot beverage station that he freshens up throughout the day.
+Our cook Ajoy is from Bangladesh and, if cooking was an Olympic sport he’d be in the running for a Gold.
+He puts out a huge spread of Maldivian influenced AND Americanized chow three times a day without fail.
+I think he's banking on the fact that us western guests won't be interested in their traditional food, so he and the crew get all the coveted Maldivian leftovers, but I am now a lover of mas huni and coconut fish curries and apparently my Maldivian food enthusiasm had worn off on the others.
+Ajoy also bakes us bread daily, serves fresh fruit salads, and makes sure there are high energy treats like raw coconut and biscuits on the cold and hot beverage station that

 Party time Maldivian style